exercism/v3/languages/javascript/docs/implementing-a-concept-exercise.md

 ## Step 4: add .docs/after.md (optional):

-Once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the concept taught.
+Once the user completes the exercise they will be shown this file, which gives them any bonus information or further reading about the Concept taught.

 ## Step 5: add .meta/config.json